wilseypa/desMetrics/doc/planning.md

 we advance our studies in this space, we are likely to expand the types of analyses that are performed.

+To be meaningful, we will need to study large simulation models.
+In our preliminary studies, we have already discovered that the captured data and even the output analysis files can be quite large (easily reaching multiple GBytes of data.
+We will have to learn how to manage this size problem.
+First, we will have to work to determine what amount of runtime data is actually needed to capture meaningful results that properly characterize the properties of simulation models.
+Second, we may have to adjust how we present our analysis results so that we have meaningful graphs and visuals to examine.

 ## Data Capture